ASHWANIashwani/BANALLBOT/README.md

 ## Support and Contributions

-If you encounter issues or have suggestions for improvements, feel free to open an issue or submit a pull request on [GitHub](https://github.com/PRADHAN474/BANALLBOT).
+If you encounter issues or have suggestions for improvements, feel free to open an issue or submit a pull request on [GitHub](https://github.com/ASHWANIashwani/BANALLBOT).
 Your contributions are appreciated!

 ## Telegram Support

 Have questions or need assistance?
-Join our [Support Group](https://t.me/BWANDARLOK) for help!
+Join our [Support Group](https://t.me/ASHWANI10) for help!

 ## Credits

-This bot was brought to you by @oxyhu.
+This bot was brought to you by @ASHWANI10.
 Thank you for using it!

 Enjoy using the Telegram Ban All Bot and make group management easier than ever!